Mit brennender Sorge

+It was reported at the time that the encyclical was paired and somewhat overshadowed by the anti-communist encyclical Divini Redemptoris of 19 March, in order to avoid the charge that the Pope was indirectly favoring communism.

 Background

 Following the Nazi takeover, the Catholic Church hierarchy in Germany initially attempted to co-operate with the new government, but by 1937 had become highly disillusioned.
 A threatening, though initially mainly sporadic persecution of the Catholic Church followed the Nazi takeover.
 Hitler moved quickly to eliminate Political Catholicism.
 Two thousand functionaries of the Bavarian People's Party were rounded up by police in late June 1933.
-They along with the national Catholic Centre Party, ceased to exist in early July, as the Nazi Party became the only legally permitted party in the country.
+They along with the national Catholic Centre Party, ceased to exist in early July, as the Nazi Party became the only legally permitted party (Gleichschaltung) in the country.
 Vice Chancellor Franz von Papen meanwhile negotiated the Reichskonkordat treaty with the Vatican, which prohibited clergy from participating in politics.
 Kershaw wrote that the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".

-The Reichskonkordat (Reich Concordat) was signed on 20 July 1933 between the Holy See and Germany.
+The Reichskonkordat (Reich Concordat) was signed on 20 July 1933 between the Holy See and Nazi Germany.
 According to historian Pinchas Lapide, the Nazis saw the treaty as giving them moral legitimacy and prestige, whilst the Catholic Church sought to protect itself from persecution through a signed agreement.
 According to Guenter Lewy, a common view within Church circles at the time was that Nazism would not last long, and the favorable Concordat terms would outlive the current regime (the Concordat does remain in force today).
 A Church handbook published with the recommendation of the entire German Church episcopate described the Concordat as "proof that two powers, totalitarian in their character, can find an agreement, if their domains are separate and if overlaps in jurisdiction become parallel or in a friendly manner lead them to make common cause".
 Lewy wrote "The harmonious co-operation anticipated at the time did not quite materialize" but that the reasons for this "lay less in the lack of readiness of the Church than in the short sighted policies of the Hitler regime."